 The Hays Code was a set of rules and restrictions, setting out guidelines as to what was (and was not) appropriate to be seen in movies.
 Movies of the period from around 1928-1933 were not restricted by the code, and therefore today attract a fan base of Pre-Code Movie fans.

 While daywear fashions of the 1930s were simplistic in cut and practical yet demure, evening gowns were unabashedly glamorous.
-Perhaps no other era quite epitomized glamour as the 1930s did.
+Perhaps no other era epitomized glamour quite like the 1930s did.
 The female form was celebrated, clearly outlined in gowns of thin, tactile silks.
 The bias cut clung to every curve, shoulders and backs were exposed – evening gowns of the 1930s were sensual delights, displaying yet concealing the form simultaneously.
-The Art Deco influence was strong in the 1930s with many Art Deco dresses reflecting this art and design movement.
+The Art Deco influence was strong in the 1930s, with many Art Deco dresses reflecting this art and design movement.

 To create an old Hollywood style evening look, choose a floor length gown of satin or velvet.
 Cowl necklines, exposed backs, bias cut skirts, and geometric paneling all represent the era perfectly.
 Wear over the elbow long gloves, paste jewelry, and carry a small clutch purse to match.